basemkhirat/dotapp-framework/manual/routes.md

 #### `setMaxHits(rate, <handler?>)`

+- In case of you want to use this middleware, you should set the config of `rates.global` to false to disable it globally.
 - setMaxHits sets max number of user requests for any user to use this route.
 - `rate` is given in this format `number_of_requests:period`.